 Inhabiting the top-tier of the Disney hotel experience are Deluxe Resorts.
 Hotels in this category include the flagship Grand Floridian and the African-themed Animal Kingdom Lodge.

 For a detailed account of the pros and cons of the various Disney World hotel options, you can read our blog covering the differences between onsite and offsite resort stays.
+To find the best offsite options, read our article on Good Neighbor Hotels.
+This selection of properties has been hand picked by Disney and must meet exacting standards.
+Best of all, you can book a Good Neighbor hotel and still purchase a vacation package, including the cost of your tickets.

-Know Your Deadlines before you go to Disney World
+Know Your Deadlines Before You Go to Disney World

 Here are some deadlines you should know before you go to Disney World: